RuofanChen/Olympic-Data-Visualization/README.md

 * Does the number of gold medals in a country changes over time?
 Can we see the trend?
 * What about the country’s medal-winning project?
 Use a pie chart to show the country’s recent two Olympic medals.

 ## Note: All counts are based on athletes, not events.
 For example, if a country wins the swimming 4X100M freestyle relay, the number of athletes who have won medals for that event is 4.
-Our goal is to measure how many athletes have performed well in the Olympics and participated in the events.
+Our goal is to measure how many athletes performed well in the Olympics, participated in various events, and won medals in the events.

 ## Sketches